ryme-network/assignment/README.md

 ## Questions?

-For clarifications within 24 hours of receiving this assignment, contact: [your-email@ryme.ai]
+For clarifications within 24 hours of receiving this assignment, contact: [rahul@ryme.ai]

 ---